almibe/influx/README.md

 All fixed point numbers all ints unless they have an L after them then they are Longs

-Chars are in single quotes and strings are in double quotes

 Booleans are represented with the keyword true or false

 Stroll does not support nulls